raymiranda/raymiranda/README.md

 - 🔭 I’m currently working on a few different projects that will allow me to share some of the things I hope will help others.
 - 🌱 I’m currently learning GoLang | DjangoRest | Anything focused on Automations.
 - 👯 I enjoy working with others who enjoy application development.
-- 📫 How to reach me: How to reach me: rmira80@gmail.com (For time time being)
+- 📫 How to reach me: rmira80@gmail.com (For time time being)
 - ⚡ Fun fact: I started as a Network Engineer but was bitten by the software bug.
 I enjoy any project that allows me to combine both fields.

 ### A few websites